Angel1612/fylux.github.io/_posts/2017-04-07-Finding-Holes-Fast.md

  - List: The nth list has no elements and every other list has the element *n*.
 I consider $$O(1)$$ the operation to obtain how many elements are in a list.

 ### Matrix
 So the first idea is to search for a row full of zeros in the matrix and then check if its row is full of ones.
-Unfortunately, we can notice easily that this has a cost of $$O(n^2)$$.
+Unfortunately, we can notice easily that this search has $$O(n^2)$$.

 <center><img src="https://fylux.github.io/public/img/holes/matrix.png" width="40%"></center>

 ## List
 Pretty much the same with the list.
 First we look for a list *n* without elements and then we look for that *n* in each other list.
 We know that if there is more than one list without elements, there cannot be a hole.
-But if there is a hole the cost is $$O(n^2)$$, which is the cost of looking for *n* in all the lists.
+But if there is a hole the algorithm has $$O(n^2)$$, which is the cost of looking for *n* in all the lists.

 <center><img src="https://fylux.github.io/public/img/holes/list.png" width="70%"></center>